 Tummy Tuck (Abdominoplasty)

 Some women and men start thinking about a tummy tuck (abdominoplasty) when loose tissue and stubborn pockets of fat develop around the midsection.
 Often these cosmetic concerns do not respond to dieting and increased exercise.
 There are many factors that can contribute to dramatic changes around the waistline including: weight loss, weight gain, pregnancy, and aging.
 In certain situations, a tummy tuck can remove large areas of stretch marks or surgical scars in the midsection.
-Vero Beach plastic surgeon John M. Sarbak, MD is highly skilled and experienced in tummy tuck and body contouring techniques, which allows him to achieve consistently outstanding results for his patients.
+Our Vero Beach plastic surgeons— John M. Sarbak, MD and Amy Simon, MD—are highly skilled and experienced in tummy tuck and body contouring techniques, which allows them to achieve consistently outstanding results for their patients.

 - What is a Tummy Tuck?